kellenmace/kellenmace.com-2019/content/blog/remove-slug-from-custom-post-type/index.md

 Yes, that will work, but just be careful - if the theme were ever changed, these URL structure changes would be lost!
 Creating a standalone plugin for that purpose as recommended in the article above is best practice.

-> My CPT URLs aren't loading
+> My custom post type URLs aren't loading

-You may want to try going to `Settings` > `Permalinks` and saving the permalink structure to end in `/%postname%/`.
+Go to `Settings` > `Permalinks` in the WordPress admin and re-save your settings (even if you haven't changed anything).
+If the URLs still don't resolve, you may want to try updating the permalink structure to end in `/%postname%/`.

 > I have other issues!